slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 ### On AI

 <!--
-+ x@yacineMTB - LLMs turn 10x engineers into 1000x engineers, and 1x engineers into 0.1x engineers
++ x@yacineMTB -- LLMs turn 10x engineers into 1000x engineers, and 1x engineers into 0.1x engineers
-+ x@pmddomingos - The smarter your AI is, the less data it needs.
++ x@pmddomingos -- The smarter your AI is, the less data it needs.
 Needing huge training sets is a sign of stupidity.
 -->

 > *"With large language models we have externalized and formalized our unconscious — even our collective unconscious."
 -- Jordan Peterson [1962]*

 Being relevant in the age of LLMs is really hard.
 What’s left for humans?
-The physical world and providing news to the LLM.
+The physical world and providing news to it.

-Hints:

-- LLMs is a blurry jpeg of the web.
-- LLMs offers paraphrases, whereas search engines offer quotes.
-- LLMs are essentially connection machines trained to find the linkages between concepts.
-- LLMs are like an autocorrect system on steroids.
+LLMs are essentially connection machines trained to find the linkages between concepts.
+An autocorrect system on steroids.
+LLMs offers paraphrases, whereas search engines offer quotes.
+LLMs are blurry jpegs of the web.

 > *"AI is intelligence acceleration." (...)
 "Sleeping on a plane is the closest there is to teleportation."